What are the best books on freelance writing and business that help prepare new writers for success?

 Need help finding your niche?
 I have something special coming soon to take care of that.
 But until then, sign up for my niche challenge to choose the best profitable niche so you can make more money than ever before.

 These are some of the best books on freelance writing.
-Which one do you want to read first?
+Which book do you want to read first?
 Let me know in the comments below.